What is a URL?

 What does it mean to you?

 In the end, what really matters is the domain name, the key to creating an online presence.
-For a small business owner, the benefits of establishing an online presence are many – you can read more about it in why get online.
 And contrary to popular belief, having an online presence doesn’t mean you have to have a website.
 When you register a domain name, you can leverage it in many ways, including - forwarding your domain name to your social media site or ecommerce platform, branding your email or building a website.

 So take the first step in getting online - register your domain name now.